TCL Industries Hosts 2026 Global Partners Conference, Unveiling its Latest Roadmap and Innovation Strategy Amid Strong Growth

 Global collaboration strengthens long-term success

 Through ongoing global expansion with increasingly localized operations, TCL is building a stronger global footprint that enables the company and its partners to remain more resilient to external uncertainties.
-As of 2025, the company operates approximately 80,000 stores worldwide and a service network covering 7,000 locations, enabling it to reach more consumers in more places than ever before.
+Within the next five years, the company expects to operate approximately 80,000 stores worldwide and a service network covering 7,000 locations, enabling it to reach more consumers in more places than ever before.

 "TCL is fully invested in our shared success," said Du Juan, CEO of TCL Industries.
 "Our theme for this year's GPC-'Pioneering for Greatness'-is a confident statement on our outlook for the future.
 Underpinning this optimism are three simple truths: that creating real value empowers us to outlast any market cycle; that integrity is the foundation for enduring partnerships; and that shared growth is what will ultimately lead us forward."